Looking for a soft night guard to stop teeth grinding?

 You'll get one ultra-durable night guard that can last up to three months with heavy grinding.

-You'll get two ultra-durable night guards that will last up to 6 months when used regularly.
+You'll get two ultra-durable night guards that will last up to six months when used regularly.

 You'll receive four ultra-durable night guards that will last a year even if you are a heavy grinder.